-Platform debugging with deep session replay: turn up the signal, decrease the noise.
+Debugging with full stack session recording: turn up the signal, decrease the noise

-Today we introduce the Multiplayer Platform Debugger: share deep session replays that include relevant data from frontend screens to deep platform traces, metrics and logs so teams no longer have to search through unrelated data to find and fix bugs.
+Today we introduce the Multiplayer full stack session recordings: share replays that include relevant data from frontend screens to deep platform traces, metrics and logs so teams no longer have to search through unrelated data to find and fix bugs.

-Platform debugging with deep session replay: turn up the signal, decrease the noise.
+Debugging with full stack session recording: turn up the signal, decrease the noise

-Like documentation, debugging is a necessary but often tedious task.
+Debugging is a necessary but often tedious task for engineering teams.
 Developers are forced to manually reproduce issues and waste time and energy hunting for relevant data within the myriad logs, metrics and traces they receive.
-They don’t have a single tool that provides all of the data they need across the entire software platform - including the backend.
+They don’t have a single tool that provides all of the data they need, across the entire software, including the backend.

 In conversations with engineering teams, three major issues with current debugging methods consistently stand out: